Birth Injury Caused by Vacuum Extraction

 - Neonatal jaundice;

-- Other injuries, all of which can lead to permanent injuries, disabilities, or death.
+- A variety of other injuries, all of which can lead to permanent medical issues, disabilities, or even death.

 Birth Injury Attorneys in Chicago, Illinois